frontity/docs/docs/architecture/embedded-mode.md

 These are all either unnecessary (in the case of URL replacements), or continue to be handled by WordPress.

-In this mode content editors continue to have the same editing experience, just like in the Reverse-Proxy mode:
+In this mode content editors continue to have the same editing experience:

 - The admin bar is visible for logged in users.
 - Post previews work just the same as in a normal (non-headless) WordPress installation.